Sunnyzoloo/LinkedListStack/README.md

 # LinkedListStack
-A C++ implementation of a stack using a linked list.
-Supports push, pop, peek, and isEmpty operations, demonstrating dynamic memory management with linked lists.
+This project implements a stack data structure using a linked list in C++.
+The stack supports the basic operations: push, pop, peek, and isEmpty.
+Unlike the traditional array-based stack, this implementation dynamically allocates memory for each element, providing better flexibility and efficiency for managing data.
+This project helps deepen the understanding of both stack data structures and linked list manipulation in C++.